 January

-- New Year’s events at shrines (Hatsumode) — free, family tradition
+- New Year’s events at shrines (Hatsumode) — free, a family tradition

 - Beginning-of-year community cleanups (kids welcome)